IFRC-Secretariat/espocrm-cva-duplicate-check/docs/03-system-management.md

-# How to guide
+# System management

-This contains instructions on common things to do, including adding translations, upgrading EspoCRM, and adding new versions of the extension.
+This contains instructions on cohow to manage the system, including adding translations, upgrading EspoCRM, adding new versions of the extension, and what to do if there is a problem.

 ## How to add translations in GitHub